bhagyeshveling/ECommerceApp/README.md

 this is a selenium framework for e-commerce application.

-it consists of 3 packages - genericlibs, pom & testscripts. genericlibs contains generic classes for the actions to be performed in the app, pom contains page classes for each page of the app, testscripts contains test cases for the app.
+it consists of following class files :- generic class files ---> conatins utility methods for the actions to be performed in the app pom class files ---> contains page object classes for each page of the app testscripts classes ---> contains test cases for the app.

 here, testdata is taken from excel sheet and test reports are also generated using TestNG.